 Applying warm compresses or holding your hand firmly over the child's abdomen can also relieve cramping.

 Most babies love movement especially the gentle rocking that they experienced inside the womb.
-Most Parents find it hard work to have to keep the movement going.
-SO investing in a SLING or FRONTPACK is an easy way to help your baby stay calm and settled.
+Most Parents find it hard work to keep the movement going.
+So investing in a sling or front-pack is an easy way to help your baby stay calm and settled.

-Our babies are used to the noises in the womb like the placenta, which they say, can be louder than a vacuum cleaner to a baby.
+Our babies are used to the noises in the womb, which they say, can be louder than a vacuum cleaner to a baby.
 Sometimes our houses have over stimulating noise or the opposite ,we try to being to quiet.
 Reassuring sounds to a baby can make them feel calm and relaxed.

 Homeopathy, Flower essences, Herbal teas have all shown benefits to help babies and parents stay calm and relaxed in times of stress.